ToFeWe/Bagging-Regression-Trees/src/documentation/model_specs.rst

 c_max: int
   Maximal gridpoint
 a_array: dictionary
-  Consists of keys that define the subsampling ratios we want to consider.
+  Consists of keys that define the subsampling ratios I want to consider.
   The value of the first key has to be equal to 1.
   The other key values are defined as lists, where list[0] = numerators and list[1] = denominator of the subsampling fraction.
 gamma: float
-  Rate of convergence
+  Rate of convergence of the estimator